How to make paper mache with PVA glue

 paper mache recipe step 1

 Begin by tearing your newspaper strips.
-2x5cm is a good size to work with for our cookie cutters, but if you are making larger paper mache object, bigger strips may work better for you.
+2x5cm is a good size to work with for our cookie cutters, but if you are making a larger paper mache object, bigger strips may work better for you.

 We’re investigating 3 different ways of releasing the paper mache cast from the object it is made around – wrapping the object in clingfilm, greasing it with a layer of petroleum jelly and using a layer of water soaked paper strips underneath the glue paper mache.